Niagara virtual urgent care

 Book an appointment

-Niagara virtual urgent care visits are available Monday to Friday, 9 a.m. to 4:30 p.m.
-Appointments are booked same day and are scheduled on a first-come, first-served basis.
+Appointments are available on a first-come, first-served basis.
 Appointment registration will open at 12:01 a.m. each day.
 There are multiple steps to booking an appointment and can take between 5 to 10 minutes to complete.

 Once you have submitted your appointment request form, you will receive an email confirmation.